Audie Cole: Junior season (2010)

 As a junior in 2010, Cole played the Sam linebacker spot, but moved to middle linebacker in the spring, leading the defense with 809 snaps from scrimmage.
 He tied for the team lead in tackles with 97, while his 10.5 tackles for loss ranked third among Wolfpack players.
 He tied his career-high with 13 stops in the win at North Carolina.
 In that game, he had a six-yard sack and also recovered a fumble.
 He led the team in tackles at Central Florida with a dozen, including a sack, two others for loss, and also pulled down his first career interception.
 For his performance, Cole was named the ACC Defensive Back of the Week by the league and the ACC Player of the Week by Rivals.com.

 Senior season (2011)

 In the spring drills, Cole moved to middle linebacker for his senior season.

 Professional career

 Minnesota Vikings

 Cole intercepted 2 passes, on consecutive plays, in the Vikings second preseason game against the Buffalo Bills returning both for touchdowns on August 17, 2012.

-On November 7, 2013 Cole was waived by the Vikings to make room for OT Kevin Murphy who was signed out of the practice squad due to injuries on the team.
+On November 7, 2013, Cole was waived by the Vikings to make room for offensive tackle Kevin Murphy who was signed out of the practice squad due to injuries on the team.

 On November 9, 2013, Minnesota Vikings re-signed Audie Cole.
 In Week 13, he was named starting MLB, in place of Erin Henderson.

 In Week 9 on November 8, 2015, Cole started his first game of the season in place of injured Eric Kendricks against the St. Louis Rams.
 Unfortunately, Cole suffered a fractured ankle in the fourth quarter against the Rams, ending his season.